-PPF and Vinyl Wrap: What’s the Difference?
+PPF and Wraps; What’s the Difference?

 We often encounter customers that are confused about the differences between Paint Protection Film (PPF) and vinyl wraps.
 Many people think that PPF is simply a clear version of a vinyl wrap, when in fact, they are completely different products.